tacobayle/vmwAviControllerFromContentLibrary/README.md

-# terraformAviControllerVmw
+# vmwAviControllerFromContentLibrary

 ## Goals
-Spin up n avi Controller in v-center
+Spin up n avi Controller in v-center based on vcenter Content Library

 ## Prerequisites:
-- Make sure terraform in installed in the orchestrator VM
+- Make sure terraform is installed in the orchestrator VM
-- Make sure VMware credential/details are configured as environment variable:
+- Make sure VMware credentials are configured as environment variable:
 ```
 TF_VAR_vsphere_user=******
 TF_VAR_vsphere_server=******
 TF_VAR_vsphere_password=******
 ```
-- Make sure you have VM template file in V-center which follow this name controller-<avi-version>-template
+- Make sure you have the OVA in the content library whose name is controller-<avi-version>-template
 ```
 controller-20.1.1-9071-template
 ```